-Further down to the Fahrgasse, then left into Berliner Straße and a few more metres down into Battonnstraße: on the right, we see a large closed cemetery wall.
+Further down the Fahrgasse, then left into Berliner Straße and a few more metres down into Battonnstraße: on the right we see a large closed cemetery wall.
 It surrounds the Jewish Cemetery (Jüdischer Friedhof) that was used from 1462 to 1828.
-It is unique in its kind on the world.
+It is unique in its kind in the world.
 A small iron gate permits a view through the cemetery wall.

 We turn around towards Börneplatz.
 We walk back to the Cathedral via Berliner Straße and Braubachstraße.
-Our "little journey through time" is finished.
-We have very easily passed through a quite a few centuries.
+Our little 'journey through time' is finished.
+We have very easily passed through quite a few centuries.
 Would you have believed that history could be so entertaining?

+Battonnstraße 2

-ADDRESS Battonnstraße 2 TRANSPORT CONNECTION Tram line 11 Battonnstraße, Bus 30/36 Börneplatz
+TRANSPORT CONNECTION Linie 11 Battonnstraße, Bus 30/36 Börneplatz